Historic Destinations and Attractions in Ethiopia

-The town of Lalibela is found 776 km north of Addis Ababa in mountains central highland part of Ethiopia.
+The town of Lalibela is found 776 km north of Addis Ababa in the mountains central highland of Ethiopia.
 It was the capital of Zagwe Dynasty for three hundred years.
 Roha was its former name before it was renamed after King Lalibela.

-As Lalibela is renowned destination it’s also still today a place of pilgrimage and devotion.
-Each of the churches separated from the surrounding rock by tunnel.
-King Lalibela has curved the churches with different arts that catch’s you in Bete Medhanlem the roof decorated with Greeks style of Temple, an Axumite style in Bete Emanuel and Aba Libanos and Bete Giyorgis prefect as nowhere you can find it.
+As Lalibela is a renowned destination of pilgrimage and devotion.
+Each of the churches are interconnected by tunnels.
+King Lalibela had them curved with different arts that catch your admiration.
+Bete Medhanlem the roof is decorated with Greek style of Temple, and those of Bete Emanuel, Aba Libanos and Bete Giyorgis are of Axumite style nowhere you can find.
 Others also stand with their own unique characters.

 Debre Damo Monastery

 The city’s unique imperial compound contains a number of castles built between 1632 and 1755 by various Emperors who reigned during this period.
-The first notable castle was built Emperor Fasiladaes and he established the tradition that enhanced by his successors too.
+The first notable castle was built by Emperor Fasiladaes and he established the tradition that was enhanced by his successors too.
 These dramatic castles, unlike any other African, display richness in architecture.

-Today, Harar next Mecca,Medina and Jerusalem is one of the main Muslims pilgrims site in the world.
+Today, Harar next to Mecca,Medina and Jerusalem is one of the main Muslims pilgrims site in the world.
 The city is well known for its superb handicrafts that include woven, textiles, basket ware, silverware and handsomely bound books.
-The exciting market also one of the most colorful in Ethiopia which you can see different tribes altogether.
+The exciting market is also one of the most colorful attractions in Ethiopia where you can see different tribes assembled together.